Got questions? Bill Hero has answers

 No matter if prices are going up or down, just comparing once is not enough.
 There is no such thing as set and forget for energy pricing.
 You need to stay on top of it all the time, which is boring and hard, or you need Bill Hero to stay on top of it for you.

 It depends...
 Retailers will review your application before they send a welcome pack, which is the first step toward switching.
 This usually takes a few days, but there is no fixed time frame to complete this.
 Some retailers may make a credit check as part of this process.

 Your new retailer will then send you a Welcome Pack confirming the detailed information for the plan you're switching to, and any additional steps that may be required - for example it may be necessary to complete a direct debit arrangement for some plans.

 Under the retail energy regulations there is then a minimum 10 business day cooling-off period from the time of delivery of the welcome pack before your new retailer can initiate the transfer of your meter to them.

 The transfer process requires a final meter reading to be performed so your old retailer can close off your account, and the new retailer can start.
-If you have a smart meter, this generally can be done pretty much immediately.
-If you have a manually-read meter, then this may have to wait until your next scheduled meter read and billing cycle, which might be weeks or even months away, depending on the length of your billing cycle.
+If you have a smart meter, this can be done pretty much immediately.
+If you have a manually-read meter, then a final reading must be conducted.
+Sometimes a special meter reading can be organised, or may be offered by you new retailer, otherwise this has to wait until your next scheduled meter read and billing cycle, which might be weeks or even months away, depending on the length of your billing cycle.